sympy/sympy/doc/src/tutorial/manipulation.rst

 Usually it is the same as the class of the object (though there are exceptions to this rule).

-Two notes about ``func``.
+Three notes about ``func``.
 First, the class of an object need not be the same as the one used to create it.
 For example

     >>> expr = Add(x, x)